Fazle-M-Chim/Course-Scheduler-Part-1/README.md

     Display Schedule: Display the current schedule of classes for a specified student in the current semester, showing course code and status (scheduled or waitlisted).
     Display Classes: Display a complete list of classes for the current semester, showing course code, description, and number of seats.

-Testing Scenario:
-A testing scenario, named "Final Project Part 1 Test Script," will be provided to assist in testing the application.

-Database Considerations:
-The database will be created, but all tables should be empty when submitted.

-Initial NetBeans Project:
-An initial project, provided as a .zip file, must
 # GUI Guidelines:

     Use drop-down lists (Combo Boxes) for known data.